Rolls-Royce Kestrel: Origin

-Earlier in-line engine designs were generally built on top of a cast aluminum crankcase, with individually-machined steel cylinders, bolted on top.
+Earlier in-line engine designs were generally built on top of a cast aluminium crankcase, with individually-machined steel cylinders, bolted on top.
 Given the forces involved, the connection of the cylinders to the crankcase had to be robust, adding weight, and as a whole the engine was reliant on the structure of the crankcase to hold it together.

 In 1923, the Curtiss CR won the 1923 Schneider Trophy.
-The CR was powered by the recently introduced Curtiss D-12 engine, which replaced the individual cylinders with a cast aluminum block.
+The CR was powered by the recently introduced Curtiss D-12 engine, which replaced the individual cylinders with a cast aluminium block.
 This gave the engine much greater strength, allowing the rest of the engine to be greatly simplified, making it much lighter overall, as well as easier to assemble as the two parts simply bolted together in a single operation.
 It was also easy to convert existing assembly lines to the new system as the cast blocks were already being produced for the crankcase, and all that was required was new machines to mill the blocks to the accuracy needed for the pistons.

 The Curtiss D-12 was one of the most powerful engines of its era, and continued to exchange records with other contemporary high-power engines such as the Napier Lion.
 At the time, none of the British aero engine manufacturers could offer an engine which offered a similar power which was also as light and compact as the D-12.
 The D-12 was licensed by Fairey and introduced to as the Felix.

 Arthur Rowledge, Chief Designer at Napier and the designer of the Napier Lion engine, joined Rolls-Royce in 1921 to take up the role as "Chief Assistant to Mr F. H. Royce".
 Rowledge built a team to introduce a new engine using the cast block, but set the goal to surpass the D-12.
 This would be accomplished using supercharging at all altitudes, allowing it to outperform naturally aspirated engines.
 Previously, supercharging (and turbocharging) was primarily used for high-altitude designs to offset the loss of ambient air pressure as the aircraft climbed, and thereby maintain power.
 But with the new construction technique, the engine would be so strong that it could be supercharged at all altitudes without overstressing the cylinders, allowing a smaller engine to operate as if it was larger, and thus improving its power-to-weight ratio.

 The prototype Kestrel engine was first run in 1926, and one first flew in 1927, with a power rating of 450hp (335kW).
 The engine was normally aspirated in its initial form.